Past Futures: On Guard Past Event

 Early arrivals are invited to explore the exhibitions in the upstairs Salon, Lounge and Loft (first in best dressed for exhibition viewing prior to the film due to capacity limits).

-The Capitol‘s Past Futures film program curated by Ghita Loebenstein and Michelle Carey.
+This film is part of The Capitol‘s Past Futures film program curated by Ghita Loebenstein and Michelle Carey.

 PAST FUTURES